Mac (computer): 1979–1996: "Macintosh" era

 Many new Macintoshes suffered from inventory and quality control problems.
-The 1995 PowerBook 5300 was plagued with quality problems; some units even caught fire, and the laptop was the subject of several recalls.
+The 1995 PowerBook 5300 was plagued with quality problems, with several recalls as some units even caught fire.
 Pessimistic about Apple's future, Spindler repeatedly attempted to sell Apple to other companies, including IBM, Kodak, AT&T, Sun, and Philips.
-In a last-ditch attempt to fend off Windows, Apple yielded and started a Macintosh clone program, which allowed other manufacturers to make computers that ran System 7; however, it only cannibalized the sales of Apple's higher-margin machines.
-Meanwhile, the far-superior Windows 95 was an instant hit with customers.
-Apple was struggling financially; its attempts to come up with a successor to the obsolete and unstable Mac OS — Taligent, Star Trek and Copland — had all failed, and its hardware was stagnant.
-The Mac was no longer competitive in the market place, and its sales entered a tailspin.
-Corporations abandoned the Macintosh platform in droves, replacing it with cheaper and more sophisticated Windows NT machines for which far more applications and peripherals existed; even Apple loyalists saw no future for the Macintosh.
+In a last-ditch attempt to fend off Windows, Apple yielded and started a Macintosh clone program, which allowed other manufacturers to make System 7 computers.
+However, this only cannibalized the sales of Apple's higher-margin machines.
+Meanwhile, Windows 95 was an instant hit with customers.
+Apple was struggling financially as its attempts to produce a System 7 successor had all failed with Taligent, Star Trek, and Copland, and its hardware was stagnant.
+The Mac was no longer competitive, and its sales entered a tailspin.
+Corporations abandoned Macintosh in droves, replacing it with cheaper and more technically sophisticated Windows NT machines for which far more applications and peripherals existed.
+Even some Apple loyalists saw no future for the Macintosh.
 Once the world's second largest computer vendor after IBM, Apple's market share declined precipitously from 9.4% in 1993 to 3.1% in 1997.
-Bill Gates was ready to abandon Microsoft Office for Mac, which would have slashed any remaining business appeal the Mac had; Amelio tried to negotiate a deal with Gates, to no avail.
+Bill Gates was ready to abandon Microsoft Office for Mac, which would have slashed any remaining business appeal the Mac had.
+Gil Amelio, Spindler's successor, failed to negotiate a deal with Gates.

-In 1996, Spindler was succeeded by Gil Amelio, who searched for an established operating system to acquire or license, which would form the foundation of a new Apple operating system.
-He considered BeOS, Solaris, Windows NT, and NeXT's NeXTSTEP, eventually choosing the latter.
-Apple acquired NeXT on December 20, 1996, and with it came its founder, Steve Jobs.
+In 1996, Spindler was succeeded by Amelio, who searched for an established operating system to acquire or license for the foundation of a new Macintosh operating system.
+He considered BeOS, Solaris, Windows NT, and NeXT's NeXTSTEP, eventually choosing the last.
+Announced on December 20, 1996, Apple acquired NeXT on February 7, 1997, returning its co-founder, Steve Jobs.